External Constraint Handling for Solving Optimal Control Problems with Simultaneous Approaches and Interior Point Methods: Introduction

-Another option is to remove constraints that are determined to be inactive.
-Removal of constraints for model predictive control (MPC) has been studied to accelerate computations for standard linear MPC \cite{jost2016constraint}, tube-based robust linear MPC \cite{jost2015accelerating} and recently nonlinear MPC \cite{constraintRemovalNMPC}, with computational benefits clearly demonstrated.
-However, all of them requires problem reformulation based on the quadratic regulation cost formulation, making their application specifically for receding horizon control of regulation tasks.
+Another option is to remove constraints that are inactive.
+Removal of constraints for model predictive control (MPC) has been studied to accelerate computations for linear MPC~\cite{jost2016constraint}, tube-based robust linear MPC \cite{jost2015accelerating} and recently nonlinear MPC \cite{constraintRemovalNMPC}, with computational benefits clearly demonstrated.
+However, all of these are based on a quadratic regulation cost, making their application specifically aimed at receding horizon control of regulation tasks.

-In this paper, we demonstrate an external constraint handling strategy that is tailored to IPM-based NLP solvers for solving a wide range of general purpose OCPs.
-Implemented together with mesh refinement schemes, constraints that do not contribute to the solution are systematically removed in the problem formulation.
-In this process, special attention has been paid to ensure the feasibility of the initial point.
-As a result, significant computational savings can potentially be achieved.
-To assist the discussions, Section~\ref{sec:OptimizationBasedControl} gives a high level introduction to numerical optimal control with direct collocation method.
-This is followed by a detailed illustration of the proposed external constraint handling strategy in Section~\ref{sec:ExternalConstraintHandling}.
-A real-world example is presented in Section~\ref{sec:ExampleFlightProfile} to demonstrate the computational benefits.
+In this paper, we introduce an external constraint handling (ECH) strategy that is tailored to IPM-based NLP solvers for solving a variety of OCPs.
+Implemented together with mesh refinement (MR) schemes, constraints that do not contribute to the solution are systematically removed in the problem formulation.
+Special attention is paid to ensure feasibility of the initial point.
+As a result, significant computational savings can be achieved.
+Section~\ref{sec:OptimizationBasedControl} gives an introduction to numerical optimal control with direct collocation.
+This is followed by a discussion of the proposed ECH strategy in Section~\ref{sec:ExternalConstraintHandling}.
+A flight control example is presented in Section~\ref{sec:ExampleFlightProfile} to demonstrate the computational benefits.